Thousands of glass-negative images document the earliest scenes of U.S. petroleum industry.

 The Artist of Oil Creek died poor and without fanfare on August 23, 1915, in Titusville.
 His death certificate reported the cause as cerebral hemorrhage, “complicated by suppression of urine.”

-To preserve John A. Mather’s petroleum industry legacy, the Drake Well Memorial Association would purchase 3,274 surviving glass negatives for about 30 cents each.
-Today, the Drake Well Museum and surrounding park allow visitors to see rare artifacts and a visual record of the early U.S. oil and natural industry.
-Visit it and other Pennsylvania petroleum museums.
+To preserve John A. Mather’s petroleum industry legacy, the Drake Well Memorial Association purchased 3,274 surviving glass negatives for about 30 cents each.
+The Drake Well Museum has preserved the photographers surviving work.
+The museum and surrounding park allow visitors to explore rare artifacts and a visual record of the early U.S. oil and natural industry.

 More Mather Resources